GNOME/gobject-introspection/docs/website/goals.rst

 .. note::

-  to achieve this goal you need to write your code using GObject convention. if you don't know about gobject please see `here
+  To achieve this goal you need to write your code using GObject convention.
+  For more information about that, see the `GObject tutorial
   <https://developer.gnome.org/gobject/stable/pt02.html>`__

 Thus, one of the major goals of the GObject introspection project is to be a